 For example, the following compounds react with each other.

 The compound shown in the above figure, which reacts with enolate, has no α-hydrogen.
-Therefore, no acid-base reaction occurs, only one reaction.
-To make the crossed aldol reaction successful, you should understand that the compounds to be reacted are limited.
+Therefore, no acid-base reaction will occur; only one reaction will take place.
+To succeed in the crossed aldol reaction, it is important to understand that the compounds to be reacted are limited.

 As for what form of enolate can be synthesized, the regioselectivity can be controlled by the type of base; if the steric hindrance is small, such as NaH, an enolate with many substituents is synthesized.
 On the other hand, in the case of a base with high bulk, such as LDA, an enolate with few substituents is synthesized due to steric hindrance.